 Common Ingredients in Spanish Cooking

 Top cuisine can’t be delivered without excellent ingredients.
 Think olives, nuts, fruits, vegetables, fish and seafood, meats and spices, all grown here in the breadbasket of Europe.
-The development of a Spain’s rich regional culinary arts was born from both necessity and opportunity.
+The development of Spain’s rich regional culinary arts was born from both necessity and opportunity.
 What is available in some regions and not in others?
 What required transport, refrigeration or preserving processes?
 What are the regional causes for celebration?
 Whether it is a family, religious or civic celebration, the party is enhanced by food.

-Spain's Foods and Wines by Region
+Spain's Food and Wines by Region

 These days, many regional specialties can be enjoyed throughout the country.
 Most of the popular dishes named here could be listed in multiple regions.
 For the sake of simplicity, and to guide you to the source of the most interesting dishes of Spain, we’re doing our best to sort by region.
 (Our twelve regions here don't exactly coincide with the 17 autonomous communities of Spain, but you get the idea.)